Meet Gordon Swaby:

 While he doesn’t believe there is a pattern or formula to becoming a successful entrepreneur, his top three pieces of advice for new entrepreneurs, or people who want to become entrepreneurs, are sweet and simple: “Have confidence in yourself, your ideas and your abilities.
 Don’t be afraid to try new things.
 Read a lot and listen a lot.”

 At 24 years old, Gordon is wise beyond his years, and completely revolutionizing the way our children learn.
 His accomplishments precede his humble persona, but he is the true definition of a full-blooded entrepreneur, and his fortitude is to be lauded.
 With a goal of listing EduFocal on the Jamaica Stock Exchange in the coming years, only the best is to be expected from him as he continues to grow his company and explore new opportunities.
 If you ask me, I’ll tell you that Gordon Swaby is poised to be the next entrepreneurial mogul coming out of Jamaica, and maybe even the region.
 Watch out, world!Making mistakes is a big part of becoming a better person.
-If you're learning from something then… Click To Tweet
+If you're learning from something then you're not failing. - Gordon Swaby Click To Tweet